learning-zone/java-basics/collections-questions.md

   }
 }
 ```
 #### Q. Why Collection doesn’t extend Cloneable and Serializable interfaces?
+Collection is an interface that specifies a group of objects known as elements.
+The details of how the group of elements is maintained is left up to the concrete implementations of `Collection`.
+For example, some Collection implementations like `List` allow duplicate elements whereas other implementations like `Set` don't.

+Collection is the root interface for all the collection classes ( like ArrayList, LinkedList ).
+If collection interface extends Cloneable/Serializable interfaces, then it is mandating all the concrete implementations of this interface to implement cloneable and serializable interfaces.
+To give freedom to concrete implementation classes, Collection interface don’t extended Cloneable or Serializable interfaces.

 #### Q. Why Map interface doesn’t extend Collection interface?
 #### Q. What is difference between Enumeration and Iterator interface?
 #### Q. What is different between Iterator and ListIterator?